Lilian Wolfe: Early life and radicalisation

 Wolfe was born in her father's jewellery shop on Edgware Road, London on 22 December 1875.
-Her mother, Lucy Helen Jones, was an actress from Birmingham whom Wolfe would describe as "a very frustrated woman" who left the family when Wolfe was thirteen years of age in order tour the world with an operatic company, while her father, Albert Lewis Woolf was a Liverpudlian jeweller of Jewish descent and of a conservative outlook.
+Her mother, Lucy Helen Jones, was an actress from Birmingham whom Wolfe would describe as "a very frustrated woman" who left the family when Wolfe was thirteen years of age in order tour the world with an operatic company.
+Her father, Albert Lewis Woolf was a Liverpudlian jeweller of Jewish descent and of a conservative outlook.
 She had three brothers and two sisters, and had a comfortable and orthodox middle-class upbringing, educated first by governesses and later for a short period at the Regent Street Polytechnic.

-As an employee of the General Post Office, Wolfe was an active member of the Civil Service Socialist Society.
-She became disillusioned with parliamentary politics as a suffragette, and came to consider the granting of the voting franchise to women a mere "palliative".
-She was thus attracted to the British anarchist movement and was a founding contributor to the anarchist periodical The Voice of Labour.
+Wolfe started work as a telegraphist in the Central Telegraph Office (West) in London.
+While working there she became a socialist and a suffragette.
+And she was an active member of the Civil Service Socialist Society, which was ‘dedicated to educating civil servants in socialism’ However, she became disillusioned with parliamentary politics and came to consider the granting of the voting franchise to women a mere "palliative".
+Consequently she became attracted to the anarchism and became a founding contributor to the anarchist periodical The Voice of Labour.